sf-wdi-29/angular_book_app/README.md

 ```js
 angular.module('app', [..., 'ngResource']);
 ```
-1. In the application directory run python -m SimpleHTTPServer 8000.
+1. In the application directory run `budo --open`.

 ## Interacting with the API
 1. To use `$resource` inside your controller/service you need to declare a dependency on `$resource`.
 The next step is calling the `$resource()` function with your REST endpoint, as shown in the following example.
 This function call returns a `$resource` class representation which can be used to interact with the REST backend.